arcadiapage/arcadiapage.github.io/_drafts/as-an-infp-business-is-about-more-than-the-paycheck.md

 ---
 The INFP personality type isn't usually associated with entrepreneurship, probably because entrepreneurship often brings to mind images of go-getters who won't stop until they reach that six-figure income.

 Unfortunately, that's the stereotype that surrounds entrepreneurship.
-As an INFP the way I view striking out on my own is different from the imagery of "entrepreneurship" that I see thrown around out there.
+As an INFP the way I view striking out on my own is different from the imagery of "entrepreneurship" I see thrown around out there.

 From March to August I will be writing on the topic of The INFP Entrepreneur.
 I believe that INFP's have something unique to bring when it comes to the way that business is done.